 Minotaur Track at Coed Y Brenin, North Wales by Log Cabins Wales

 It’s something of a North Wales speciality, creating new experiences from old landscapes.
 Coed y Brenin was Britain’s first purpose-built mountain biking centre, and it’s still pushing the boundaries of what’s possible on two wheels.
 But as well as hardcore runs for experts, there are gentler family trails for novices and youngsters, and also challenging runs designed for three-wheel adaptive bikes (which are available for hire, along with regular bikes).

 Surf Snowdonia is in the beautiful Conwy Valley, on the edge of the Snowdonia National Park.
 For Surf enthusiasts, families, people who just love the outdoors and the idea of trying out something new with their friends.
 With waves ranging from 2m to 0.5m for beginners, in a 300m long lagoon.
 Visitors who prefer not to get wet will be able to watch the action from the 50m viewing gallery in the café and restaurant area.
 You can even stay overnight at the on-site camping pods to talk about your adventures of the day under the stars.

 Then there’s the National White Water Centre on the River Tryweryn, created when some bright spark realised that because you could control the flow of water from the dam that feeds this wild mountain river, it’d be ideal for white water rafting and kayaking, because its rapids can still thunder in the hot summer months.

 Menai Straights RibRide, Caernarfon, Snowdonia by Ribride

-The adventurer Bear Grylls has put his name to a couple of family adventure challenges here, too: pick from a Survival Challenge on the Llŷn Peninsula, or a thrilling rib ride in Anglesey’s wildlife packed seas.
+The adventurer Bear Grylls has put his name to a family adventure challenge - try a thrilling rib ride in Anglesey’s wildlife packed seas.

 Mountaineering for all ages